The American Espionage Operation in the Indian Himalayas

 The Nanda Devi Caper

-When Washington was apprised of the expose, it seems a lot of arm-twisting, as well as backchannel negotiations took place.
-For Washington more than embarrassment it was a matter of concern as it could have easily snowballed into a bigger controversy.
+When Washington was apprised of the expose, it seems a lot of arm-twisting, as well as back-channel negotiations took place.
+For Washington beyond embarrassment, this was a matter of grave concern as it could have easily snowballed into a bigger controversy.
 Hence New Delhi's silence was considered in the best of American interest under the given circumstances.
 There seems to be a possibility that the former Prime Minister Mrs. Gandhi may have been kept in the dark, at least in the initial period post her taking over the office.
 The mission saw three Indian Prime Ministers.
 So did the two prior to her connived with US Government?
 Well!
 That remained classified due to the untimely death of both, while in the office.

 The Scientific Committee's Recommendations